- Project name: Saving the critically endangered Tarzan chameleon.

 Alain aspires to be a leading expert in reptile conservation in Madagascar.
 Having previously attended a EDGE Conservation Tools training course as a local participant, he feels that further EDGE training will be of great benefit to him and will help him to improve his career.

-Alain’s project aims to develop a species conservation strategy to ensure the viability of the Tarzan chameleon in its natural habitat.
+Alain’s project aims to maintain viable populations of Calumma tarzan in its natural habitat.

 His objectives are to:

-• Develop a conservation strategy for the species.
+- Develop a species conservation strategy for C. tarzan by February 2022.